 A more recent account of learning organization can be found in a Harvard Business Review article by Garvin, Edmonson, and Gino titled Is Yours a Learning Organization?
 In this article, the authors identify three main characteristics of a learning organization (and also go on to list additional sub-characteristics as well):

-- Supportive learning environment
+- Supportive learning environment, including psychological safety

 - Concrete learning practices and processes